emad-elsaid/emad-elsaid.github.io/source/content/posts/git as messages queue.md

 synchronize a cluster of them together.

-Lets get the obvious out of the way, You already know we use Git to keep track of our code changes, and we need a central point to pull and push these changes this is why we use github/lab/bitbucket...etc.
+Lets get the obvious out of the way, You already know we use Git to keep track of our code changes, and we need a central point to pull and push these changes, this is why we use github/lab/bitbucket...etc.

 Alright, now lets introduce another idea, Git commits doesn't need to include